CSharperMantle/CSharperMantle.github.io/_posts/2025-02-07-much-ado-about-nothing.md

 The power consumption decreases as the power state transits from C0 to Cn, while the entry/exit latency increases.

 Some processor uses advanced architectures to support dynamic power adjustment.
 Intel Turbo Boost[^5] throttles or boosts clock frequency according to many factors.
-When under light load, some cores will "park"[^6], saving energy for these cores.
+When under light load, some cores will "park"[^6], saving energy for other active ones.

 ## End of journey